malgorzata-kozera/-visited-countries-map/README.md

 Here you can create your personalized travel map -with all your visited countries around the world.

-I created this web app as a hobby project.I was traveling around the world for last 2 years, I always wanted to have a tool that allows me to check how far I have been and how many pieces of the world I visited already.I know there is a lot of that kind of websites on the internet, but i wanted to make my own, just like I wanted !
+I created this web app as a hobby project.
+I was traveling around the world for last 2 years, I always wanted to have a tool that allows me to check how far I have been and how many pieces of the world I visited already.
+I know there is a lot of that kind of websites on the internet, but i wanted to make my own, just like I wanted !

 ## Technology Stack:
 -	Python/Django